Code-Institute-Submissions/b1ndark-project2/README.md

 - Starting at the begining the user will be presented with the ruins of a Castle in the Background
 - Within the same page the user will have a box in the middle of the screen with options that when pressed:
-    - START option will take you to the difficulty mode
+    - START - option will take you to the difficulty mode
-    - INSTRUCTIONS option will pop up a box with all instructions needed to play the quiz
+    - INSTRUCTIONS - option will pop up a box with all instructions needed to play the quiz
+    - SCOREBOARD - option will display the scoreboard of the quiz
+    - Input box - for the username to type the name in order to play the quiz
+    - SUBMIT - button to submit the username
 - Once in the difficulty menu the user will be able to select three option modes:
     - EASY - The easiest mode for starters
     - MEDIUM - The medium mode for users with some knowledge
     - HARD - The hard mode for users that love the challenge.
+    - BACK - button to go back to main menu
 - Once the mode selected you will be presented with Questions that will have 4 answer options
     - At the top you will be able to keep track of what question you are on and also your score.
     - Once an answer is selected it will lock all other answers and show you whether you got it correct or not.
     - Then will automatically move to the next question.
+    - BACK - button to go back to difficulty menu
 - At the end of the quiz you will have a box that will congratulate you and present you will the score obtained.
 - After all that you can press Main Menu button which will take you back to the begining.